cavens/payattentionclub-app-1.1/docs/KNOWN_ISSUES.md

 ---

+## GitHub Repository Should Be Private

+**Status**: Known Issue - Security
+**Severity**: High (Security)
+**Date Identified**: 2025-12-15
+**Phase**: Security & Infrastructure

+### Description

+The GitHub repository is currently **public**, which means anyone can view the code, commit history, and potentially discover sensitive information.
+This is a security risk, especially given that:
+- The repository contains business logic and architecture details
+- Commit history may contain secrets or sensitive information
+- Public repos are scanned by bots for secrets and vulnerabilities
+- Competitors or malicious actors could analyze the codebase

+### Impact

+**Security**: ⚠️ High – Codebase is publicly accessible
+**Privacy**: ⚠️ Medium – Business logic and architecture exposed
+**Competitive**: ⚠️ Medium – Competitors can analyze implementation
+**Compliance**: ⚠️ Low – May have compliance implications depending on data handling

+### Action Required

+1. **Make repository private** in GitHub:
+   - Go to: Repository Settings → General → Danger Zone
+   - Click "Change visibility" → Select "Make private"
+   - Confirm the change

+2. **Verify access** after making private:
+   - Ensure all team members have access
+   - Check that CI/CD (if any) still works
+   - Verify webhooks/integrations still function

+3. **Consider alternatives** if you need public visibility:
+   - Create a separate public demo/example repository
+   - Use GitHub's "Template repository" feature for public examples
+   - Keep main repository private, create public forks for demos

+### When to Fix

+**Priority**: High
+**Suggested Timeline**: Immediately - security risk should be addressed as soon as possible

+---

 ## Git Branching & CI/CD Pipeline Setup

-**Status**: Known Issue - Infrastructure
+**Status**: ✅ **RESOLVED** - Completed 2025-12-15
 **Severity**: Medium (Development Process)
 **Date Identified**: 2025-12-14
-**Phase**: Development Infrastructure
+**Date Resolved**: 2025-12-15

 ### Description

-Currently all development happens directly on `main` branch with no separation between staging and production code.
-We need to implement proper Git branching strategy and CI/CD pipeline with automated testing and secrets checking before code reaches the remote repository.
+Previously all development happened directly on `main` branch with no separation between staging and production code.
+We needed to implement proper Git branching strategy and CI/CD pipeline with automated testing and secrets checking before code reaches the remote repository.

+### Resolution

+✅ **Completed**: Full deployment workflow implemented:
+- `develop` branch created for staging
+- `main` branch for production
+- `check_secrets.sh` script created and tested
+- `deploy_to_staging.sh` and `deploy_to_production.sh` scripts created
+- Git pre-commit hook: Auto checks secrets + runs tests
+- Git pre-push hook: Auto checks secrets
+- All scripts tested and working

+**See**: `DEPLOYMENT_WORKFLOW.md` for complete workflow documentation.

 ### Current State